seandstewart/bardly/pending/romances/the-tempest/11-player.md

 reason.
 Come on, Trinculo, let us sing.

 *\[Sings]*
-Flout ‘em and scout ‘em
+Flout 'em and scout 'em
-And scout ‘em and flout ‘em
+And scout 'em and flout 'em
 Thought is free.

 **CALIBAN**